awarisara/Parking-Map/README.md

 ## Parking Map

 ```
-Test case: Check the number of car parked in each slots.

 Objective
     To check the changing status of slots over a selected time period.
     The changing status : Available to Occupied parking.

 Procedure
-    1. To load data.
+    1. To load data in .csv form.
-    2. To select time period and the result should be show the number of changing status.
+    2. To select time period and the result should be show the number of changing status of slots.
     3. To check the result of counting method with the raw data.

 Expected result